ecadlabs/signatory/integration_test/README.md

 ### chain protocol and octez version env var

-Choose the set of env var to use from the files `env.current.arm64`, `env.next.arm64`, `env.current.amd64`, `env.next.amd64`.
+Choose the set of env var to use from the files `.env.current.arm64`, `.env.next.arm64`, `.env.current.amd64`, `.env.next.amd64`.
 Use `current` if you'd like the economic protocol run by flextesa to match mainnet, use `next` if you'd like the next protocol instead.
 Use `arm64` or `amd64` depending on your host architecture.

-So, to set the env to use mainnet protocol on a macbook m1 host:
+So, to set the env to use mainnet protocol on macbook m1 host:

 ```sh
 . .env.current.arm64
 ```

-Likewise, to set the env to use the next protocol, using a build of Signatory's `main` branch, on an x86_64 host:
+Likewise, to set the env to use the next protocol, using a build of Signatory's `main` branch, on x86_64 host:

 ```sh
 . .env.next.amd64